decentology/fast-floward-1/week1/day1/readMe.md

 (-_-) // not cool
 ```

-Samicolons are optional, except for when you put two or more declarations on the same line.
+Semicolons `;` are optional, except for when you put two or more declarations on the same line.

 You declare variables with `var` and constants with `let`.
 When declaring a variable you have to initialize it.